During treatment for your child’s health condition, they may get a

 Human leukocyte antigens (HLA) are a special type of antigen that platelets have.
 Sometimes your body can make antibodies to HLA antigens on platelets.
 Platelet transfusions may be less effective if this happens.

-HLA-matched platelets are similar to antigen-negative red blood cells.
-HLA-matched platelets have been tested for these special antigens to make sure they’re negative for the antigen you
+HLA-selected platelets are similar to antigen-negative red blood cells.
+HLA-selected platelets have been tested for these special antigens to make sure they’re negative for the antigen you

 have made antibodies for.
 They also test for antigens you